Emmotes/ic_modron_library/docs/Strix.md

 # Strix

-Strix is in the Waffle Crew affiliation and benefits from the following stat nodes:
+Strix is in the Acquisitions Incorporated and Waffle Crew affiliations and benefits from the following stat nodes:

 * Constitution
 * Intelligence